 Discussion

 Our work shows that, during primate evolution, the PAB has remained unchanged in strepsirrhines while several X-Y recombination suppression events have shortened the PAR in haplorrhines.
-We interpreted this as a consequence of differences in sexual dimorphism, and therefore sexual conflict, in both groups (and this is validated by a statistical test).
+We interpreted this as a consequence of differences in sexual dimorphism, and therefore sexual conflict, in both groups.
 However, strepsirrhines and haplorrhines differ in many ways and it is of course possible that other aspect(s) of their biology drove the pattern that we found.
 Strata formation may be influenced for example by gene flow (Matsumoto et al. 2017) and meiotic drive (Scott and Otto 2017) as suggested recently.
 Previous work has shown that the genetic diversity of strepsirrhines is highly variable (e.g Perry et al. 2012).
 It is however unknown whether strepsirrhines and haplorrhines exhibit systematic differences in gene flow rates and meiotic drive dynamics.
 A limit of this work is the use of a qualitative description of sexual dimorphism and not a quantitative one, which we could have compared to the number of strata.
 Future work could explore strata formation in more species and gain sufficient statistical power to compare the number of strata to phenotypic data on sexual dimorphism in primates using trait-evolution phylogenetic methods, which requires large datasets.

 Evidence for the sexually antagonistic mutations hypothesis has been found in other organisms.
-In guppies, while the Y chromosome exhibits low levels of divergence from the X (Wright et al. 2017; Bergero et al 2017; Darolti et al. 2019), populations exhibiting stronger sexual dimorphism seem to have a larger non-recombining region (Wright et al. 2017).
+In guppies, while the Y chromosome exhibits low levels of divergence from the X (Wright et al. 2017, Bergero et al. 2019, Darolti et al. 2019), populations exhibiting stronger sexual dimorphism seem to have a larger non-recombining region (Wright et al. 2017, Wright et al. 2019, Almedia et al 2020).
 In the brown alga Ectocarpus, sexual dimorphism is extremely low and as expected sex chromosomes are homomorphic, with a small non-recombining region, despite being very old (Ahmed et al. 2014).
 It should be noted, however, that other forces might be driving the process of strata formation in some lineages.
-In ruminants, the PAB seems to have undergone a process of attrition due to DNA repeats accumulation (Van Laere et al. 2008; Raudsepp et al. 2015).
-In Microbotryum violaceum, a fungus having mating types instead of sexes and where sexually antagonistic mutations are absent, strata have nonetheless been found on the mating type chromosomes (Branco et al. 2017).
+In ruminants, the PAR seems to have undergone a process of attrition due to accumulation of DNA repeats (Van Laere et al. 2008; Raudsepp et al. 2015).
+In Microbotryum violaceum, strata are found on the mating type chromosomes despite the fact that this species only has mating types and not sexes, such that sexual antagonism is absent (Branco et al. 2017).
 Thus, sexually antagonistic mutation may not be a ubiquitous explanation of strata formation in all organisms.

 Although sexual dimorphism is generally low in strepsirrhines, there are some differences among species in this lineage, with the genus Eulemur exhibiting the most pronounced sexual dimorphism (Petty and Drea 2015).
 In these species, including the red-bellied lemur (Eulemur rubriventer), which was analysed here, males and females exhibit striking sexual dichromatism, i.e. they differ in pelage colouration (Rakotonirina et al. 2017).
-The red-bellied lemur showed no more evidence for recombination suppression than the other species studied here.
+The red-bellied lemur did not show more evidence for recombination suppression than the other species studied here.
 Sexual dichromatism may rely on sexually antagonistic mutations.
-The antagonism might have been solved not through Y-linkage but instead through sex-biased expression for example (Ellegren and Parsch 2007).
+The antagonism might have been solved not through Y-linkage but instead through sex-biased expression for example (Ellegren and Parsch 2007; Gazda et al. 2020).
 Future research could focus on sex-biased expression in strepsirrhines to test these ideas.

 Methods